mlflow/mlflow/docs/source/pipelines.rst

 #####################

 Pipelines are structured as git repositories with a standardized directory hierarchy.
-The following example pipeline repository layout adapted from the |MLflow Regression Pipeline repository|
+The following example provides an overview of the pipeline repository structure.
+It is adapted from the
-showcases the main components that are common across all pipeline repositories.
+|MLflow Regression Pipeline repository|.

 ::